philiplinden/ahab/docs/captains-log.md

 Turns out the MSP432 uses the TM4C129 chip, which can be used with the [cortex-m-quickstart](https://docs.rs/cortex-m-quickstart/~0.2.3) cargo-generate template.
 I set that up but I'm not sure if the `memory.x` file is correct.

+I ended up fighting the compiler for a while, trying to get the panic handler to work.
+I ended up just using the `panic-semihosting` crate for now because that's what would compile.
+Using `panic-halt` or `panic-abort` required using deprecated features I guess?
+After switching to the `panic-semihosting` crate, I started running into linker errors.
+I'll have to figure this out later once I am actually flashing the boards with code I understand, rather than templates.